The Unheralded Contributions of Klara Dan von Neumann

-But at the end of the month, the team had produced two groundbreaking 12-hour and four 24-hour forecasts (well, technically "hindcasts," as they used data from past storms).
-The New York Times hailed the project as a way to “lift the veil from previously undisclosed mysteries connected with the science of weather forecasting.”
-The benefits to agriculture, shipping, air travel and other industries “were obvious,” weather experts told the Times.
-The team's results proved that computer-based forecasting, the cornerstone of modern weather prediction, was possible.
+But at the end of the month, the team had produced six groundbreaking weather forecasts (well, technically, "hindcasts," since they used data from past storms to demonstrate the method).
+An article in the New York Times hailed the project as a way to “lift the veil from previously undisclosed mysteries connected with the science of weather forecasting.”
+The benefits to agriculture, shipping, air travel and other industries “were obvious,” weather experts told the Times, offering the potential to save crops, money, and lives.

-A Weather Bureau memo proclaimed that “these men had made the first successful ... forecast on a computer.”
-They were mostly right.
-Except, it wasn’t just men.
+An internal Weather Bureau memo commended “these men” for proving that computer-based forecasting, the cornerstone of modern weather prediction, was possible.
+This was mostly true—except, it wasn’t just men.
 Numerous women played critical scientific roles in the experiment, for which they earned little to no credit at the time.

-Klara, known affectionately as Klari, was born into a wealthy Jewish family in Budapest, Hungary, in 1911.
+Klara, known affectionately as Klari, was born into a wealthy Jewish family in Budapest in 1911.
 After World War I, in which Hungary allied with Austria to become one of the great European powers of the war, Klara attended an English boarding school and became a national figure skating champion.
 When she was a teenager, during Budapest’s roaring '20s, her father and grandfather threw parties and invited the top artists and thinkers of the day—including women.

 Klara married young, divorced and remarried before the age of 25.
 In 1937, a Hungarian mathematician, John von Neumann, began to court her.
 Von Neumann was also married at the time, but his divorce was in progress (his first wife, Mariette, had fallen in love with the acclaimed physicist J.B.
 Horner Kuper, both of whom would become two of the first employees of Long Island’s Brookhaven National Laboratory).
 Within a year, John and Klara were married.